The most beautiful surfing images of photographer Chris Burkard

 See this post on Instagram

-"Often I find myself in situations where I'm absolutely alone in the elements or on the road..." explains Chris, "I try to make sure I capture what I see, as it is, and the experience I have of it.
-So I try not to spend too much time shooting and taking lots of pictures, and focus more on the experience itself."
+"Often I find myself in situations where I'm absolutely alone in the middle of the elements or on the road..." explains Chris, "I try to make sure I capture what I see, as it is, and the experience I have of it.
+So I try not to spend too much time shooting and taking lots of photos, and focus more on the experience itself."

 See this post on Instagram

-"When I'm doing commercial photography, I shoot what I need to shoot and I get what I need to get, but when I'm on personal projects, kind of what you see on my social networks, there I spend a lot more time in the heart of the elements, really getting into it."
+"When I do commercial photography, I shoot what needs to be shot and I get what I have to get, but when I'm on personal projects, kind of what you see on my social networks, there I spend a lot more time in the heart of the elements, really soaking it up."

 See this post on Instagram

-"At the beginning of my career, I was looking for a lot of inspiration and I was looking at the work of many photographers.
+"At the start of my career, I was looking for a lot of inspiration and I looked at the work of lots of photographers.
 Henri Cartier-Bresson in particular inspired me a lot.
-His work was a work of the moment, of the instinctive.
-He totally immersed himself in the moment and he really lived 'the moment'."
+His work was instantaneous and instinctive.
+He totally immersed himself in the moment and really lived 'the moment'."

 See this post on Instagram

-"I am attracted to lost places like the Faroes, simply because not many people travel there.
-The difficult access and uncertain weather are the main reasons why these islands are a complicated destination for many but ideal for me."
+"I'm drawn to lost places like the Faroes, simply because few people travel all the way there.
+Difficult access and uncertain weather are the main reasons why these islands are a complicated destination for many, but ideal for me."

 See this post on Instagram

-"Spending so much time in the Arctic areas over the past seven years has made me realize their fragile beauty.
-The unpredictability of the skies, the surf conditions, the winding roads are not easy to deal with but that's what keeps the travel experience spontaneous."
+"Spending so much time in the Arctic zones over the last seven years has made me realize their fragile beauty.
+The unpredictability of the skies, surf conditions and winding roads are not easy to deal with, but that's what keeps the travel experience spontaneous."